 - Eye gunk.
 Your biggest concern with eye gunk is poking your child in the eye, not the fact that you are literally scraping eye boogers from the corners of their delicate eyes with your fingers.

 - Morning breath.
 Being face-to-face with the stinkiest of kid breath — morning or not, to be honest — means nothing to you.

 - Cleaning with spit.
-A little spit shine never killed anybody.
-If there is food crusted around your child's mouth or something unidentifiable on their face, you'll wipe it off using your bare hands and a lick of spit without even thinking twice.
+A little spit shine never killed nobody.
+If there is food crusted around your child's mouth or something unidentifiable on their face, you'll wipe it off using your bare finger coated in a lick of spit without even thinking twice.